Barnes & Noble chairman halts plan to buy stores as sales slide

 "Nothing is taken off the table," B&N President Michael Huseby told Reuters.
 "We're at the point now where we're going to focus on operating the businesses to improve the value of each one."

-This includes launching a new website next year with up-to-date technology to reverse an online sales slide and compete more forcefully with archrival Amazon.com Inc (AMZN.O).
+This includes launching a new website next year with up-to-date technology to reverse an online sales slide and compete more forcefully with archrival Amazon.com Inc.

 "Every publisher I've talked to fervently wants Barnes & Noble to retain its viability both at retail and in e-commerce," said Lorraine Shanley, co-founder of Market Partners International.